CodeDynasty-dev/Jetpath/docs/docs/plugins.md

 <docmach type="wrapper" file="doc-fragments/docs.html" replacement="content">

-# Extending JetPath: Plugins
+# Extending Jetpath: Plugins

-Plugins are the primary way to extend JetPath's core functionality, promote code reuse, and encapsulate complex or shared logic, such as authentication, database interactions, file handling, logging, or connections to third-party services.
+Plugins are the primary way to extend Jetpath's core functionality, promote code reuse, and encapsulate complex or shared logic, such as authentication, database interactions, file handling, logging, or connections to third-party services.

 ---